daohoangson/flutter_widget_from_html/packages/core/README.md

 ## Extensibility

 As previously mentioned, this package focuses on the core parsing-building routine with lots of tests to make sure it works correctly.
-If the [`flutter_widget_from_html`](https://pub.dartlang.org/packages/flutter_widget_from_html) package does not suite your need or you don't like any of the dependencies included in that package, it's time to extend `flutter_widget_from_html_core` and make it work for you.
+If the [`flutter_widget_from_html`](https://pub.dartlang.org/packages/flutter_widget_from_html) package does not suite your need or you don't like any of the dependencies included in that package, it's time to extend `flutter_widget_from_html_core`.

 Here is how it works: